 In 2015, Australians lost 4.8 million years of healthy life due to living with an illness (50.4%) or premature death (49.6%).

-Root cause medicine is personalised, because the variables that contribute to a person's health is completely unique, and how an imbalance is expressed is too.
+Root cause medicine is personalised because the variables that contribute to a person’s health are unique - imbalances are expressed uniquely too.

-How we live, the food we eat, and the environment we live in have all drastically changed in recent generations, to something that is unrecognisable to our ancestors, and to our biology.
+How we live, the food we eat, and our environment have all drastically changed in recent generations to something that is unrecognisable to our ancestors, and to our biology.
 As these factors directly influence our genetics, they have the ability to switch on genes that promote illness.

 Many of these factors cause systemic inflammation that underlies all chronic disease, are implicated in the pandemic of obesity and the extraordinary rise in diabetes.
 Even what parents are exposed to around the time of their offspring’s conception can negatively impact offspring, increasing their risk for cardiometabolic, immune and neurological conditions.
 Chronic diseases are, therefore ‘lifestyle diseases’.